taichi/modernjs/modernjs.en.md

 ### [Angular]
 [TypeScript] is designated as the primary language [Angular] is a fascinating choice for me.
 However, as far as I can observe, the community is not sufficiently large compared to [React].
-This is due to the relatively short period since stable releases of stable ones.
+This is due to the relatively short period of stable releases of stable ones.

 The current [Angular] is 2.4, but the first type of [Angular] is my favorite type of framework.
-Anyway, there is a 2way binding, there is a Directive where every black magical act is allowed as a garbage repository, there was a DI container.
+Anyway, there is a 2way binding; there is a Directive where every black magic act is allowed as a garbage repository, there was a DI container.
-The digest loop was a very difficult concept, but I thought that complexity should be accepted in order to make the screen easier to make.
+The digest loop was a very difficult concept, but I thought that complexity should be accepted to make the screen easier to make.

 The first line of [Angular] was a framework that seems to exist for SIer in a function group that seems only to be designed for creating business applications.

 I think that it is not too late to drop a large learning cost on [Angular] 2 system even after full-scale adoption case inside Google is released.

 ### [Vue.js]
 [Vue.js] is a topical framework right now.
-I liked the 1 series of [Angular] The one I should choose is [Vue.js].
+I liked the [Angular]1 The one I should choose is [Vue.js].

 But, I can not adopt what is [the main developer is only one](https://github.com/vuejs/vue/graphs/contributors) to the base part.
 [Evan You](https://github.com/yyx990803) It can be a catastrophic situation if one person loses a little enthusiasm, or just transforming by some political transaction.
-It's a terrible thing, it's an unbearable risk to me.
+It's a terrible thing, and it's an unacceptable risk to me.

-Randomly as far as I can read the code base gets a reasonable impression as such and there are quite polite documentation.
+Randomly as far as I can read the code base gets a reasonable impression as such and there is quite polite documentation.
 It seems there is no shortage in function with the feeling that I tried a little.
 However, when I thought about making a large application as appropriate, I pulled the fundamental problem in an unexpected place and thought about the possibility that I could not cope well with that.

-There are large communities, and those that are used as kitsin in a live application have been discovered and carefully dealt with many fine problems.
+There are large communities, and those that are used in a live application have been discovered and carefully dealt with many fine problems.
 The code which seems to have meaningless complexity at first glance may also have important meanings in certain circumstances.

 This is only my bad impression theory, but the second line of [Angular] and [Vue.js] have the beauty of the invisible code base as used in a serious production environment.